 James Clear’s emails have survived many an unsubscribe cull over the years.
 One of my favourites is his explanation of the Four Burners Theory.
 His full article can be found here and I would highly recommend you read it: jamesclear.com/four-burners-theory.

 In brief he describes the theory that we can look at our lives as a four burner stove.
 One burner is our family; one our work; one our friends and one our health.
 Essentially there is only a limited supply of gas.
-If we are to become true experts in any one of these four quadrants we have to turn off one or even two of them to allow a greater flow of gas to the remaining burners and have them consistently burn at full strength.
+If we are to become true experts in any one of these four quadrants we have to turn off one or even two of the others to allow a greater flow to the one we have prioritised.

 We are all constantly looking for the right balance and are, of course, having to make trade offs or compromises between quadrants in order to remain sane and meet our responsibilities.
 If we are lucky we have a lot of control over which ones we have burning most brightly at any one time.
 Even the most casual observer might recognise that the first burner to be turned down when others (often work) need more heat is our health.